aderbique/pgbgp/project/ansible/README.md

 ### reboot.yml
 Restart all the VMs.
 Reinitialization will be required after this playbook is executed.

-### simulate.yml
-Runs the network tests and simulations.

-### update.yml
-Redeploys similar to initialize.yml.
-May not need

 ### destroy.yml
 Tears down infrastructure, removing configurations